iamkdraj/iamkdraj.github.io/content/Ashok Tests/Second Grade April Minor Test 1 6 April.md

+---
+title: 1.
+Which of the following is/are true statements about the Romantic Period?
+tags:
+  - ashok-tests
+  - movement-study
+  - period-study
+  - practice-tests
+  - questions
+---

 **TO FOUCS** 3 7 9 15 19 36 41 42 47 48 50

 ### 1. Which of the following is/are true statements about the Romantic Period?